 Not having to poke around the hives as much may be another advantage of switching to frame feeders.
 Hive #1 sucks up about a litre of syrup from the Boardman feeder every three days.
 If the bees continue at that pace, it could take them up to three weeks to empty 7 litres from the frame feeder, though we’ll likely refill it every two weeks after regular inspections regardless.
 (UPDATE: The bees drink much faster from the frame feeders.
 I should have had these things in from the start.)

 Those are the differences between Hive #1 and Hive #2.
 Here’s a quick video I shot today that illustrates the differences:

 The foundationless frames are working.
 YES!
 This is what it’s all about.
 This was the big moment of truth — and the bees did it.
 They had no problem building comb from foundationless frames.
-I’ll quote myself on this:

 It’s argued that a colony is generally healthier when the honey bees are allowed to build comb as they would in nature — and this is about as close as it gets in a Langstroth hive.
-It’s the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
+It’s part of the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
 I just wasn’t sure it was even possible in the cold climate of Newfoundland.
 But now that I see evidence it can work, I’m inspired.
 I love it.
 These honey bees are incredible.
-Here’s how it played out: Continue reading →

 We have two cats, a young cat and an older cat.
 The older cat, Nigel, is so completely laid back, it’s absurd.
 He doesn’t even notice the bees, and so far the bees haven’t taken much notice of him either.